mrjones2014/tokyonight.nix/README.md

   imports = [ tokyonight.homeManagerModules.default ];
   # or night, moon, or day
   tokyonight.style = "storm";
+  # enable globally for all supported programs
+  tokyonight.enable = true;
+  # or, enable individual programs;
+  # note that this is not needed if `tokyonight.enable = true;` is set
   programs = {
     git.delta.tokyonight.enable = true;
     bat.tokyonight.enable = true;